xcsf-dev/xcsf/README.md

 # XCSF learning classifier system

 An implementation of the XCSF [learning classifier system](https://en.wikipedia.org/wiki/Learning_classifier_system) that can be built as a stand-alone binary or as a Python library.
 XCSF is an accuracy-based [online](https://en.wikipedia.org/wiki/Online_machine_learning) [evolutionary](https://en.wikipedia.org/wiki/Evolutionary_computation) [machine learning](https://en.wikipedia.org/wiki/Machine_learning) system with locally approximating functions that compute classifier payoff prediction directly from the input state.
 It can be seen as a generalisation of XCS where the prediction is a scalar value.
 XCSF attempts to find solutions that are accurate and maximally general over the global input space, similar to most machine learning techniques.
-However, it maintains the additional power to subdivide the input space into simpler local approximations.
+However, it maintains the additional power to adaptively subdivide the input space into simpler local approximations.

 *******************************************************************************